isomerpages/mlaw-corp/news/public-consultations/_posts/2025-03-20-post-Public Consultation on the International Arbitration Act 1994 of Singapore.md

 **Background**

 {:start="2"}
-2. This year marks the 30th anniversary of the IAA coming into force on 1 January 1995, pursuant to which Singapore adopted the UNCITRAL Model Law on International Commercial Arbitration (1985) (“**Model Law**”) to provide a legal framework for international arbitration proceedings.
+2. This year marks the 30th anniversary of the IAA which came into force on 1 January 1995, pursuant to which Singapore adopted the UNCITRAL Model Law on International Commercial Arbitration (1985) (“**Model Law**”) to provide a legal framework for international arbitration proceedings.

 {:start="3"}
 3. As part of our continual review to ensure that Singapore remains attractive as an arbitration forum, MinLaw commissioned the Singapore International Dispute Resolution Academy (“**SIDRA**”) to conduct a study on the international arbitration regime in Singapore and the IAA.